Skip to main content

 Martin Luther King Jr. once famously said, “injustice anywhere is a threat to justice everywhere.”
 Nearly 60 years later, his words are still a source of inspiration for those who seek justice — including Christia Spears Brown.
 As a professor in the Department of Psychology in the College of Arts & Sciences at the University of Kentucky, she strives to help society understand we are all connected, and spreading that message starts with educating the younger generation.

-"I'm passionate about ensuring that all children, regardless of the social
+"I'm passionate about ensuring that all children, regardless of the social group they were

 By Carl Nathe